MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 In addition to the objects summarized earlier, the PlayFab Party API also exposes a top-level `PartyManager` singleton object.

 This utility/organizational object is used largely as a starting point to begin working with the other objects.
-This is where new [networks](#network) and local [users](#user) are initially created, for example.
+Tha Manager is where new [networks](#network) and local [users](#user) are initially created, for example.
 All asynchronous operation completions and notifications are also centralized here.
-Perhaps most fundamentally, this is where the PlayFab Party library itself is initialized before use and cleaned up when no longer needed.
+Most fundamentally, the manager is where the PlayFab Party library itself is initialized before use and cleaned up when no longer needed.

 ### Network

 A `PartyNetwork` object represents a secured collection of participating [devices](#device), their authorized [users](#user), and any accompanying [endpoints](#endpoint) or [chat controls](#chat-control).
-*Networks* are initially created by the game as empty, but devices connect to them and authenticate at least one local user into the *network*.
+*Networks* are initially created empty, but devices connect to them and authenticate at least one local user into the *network*.
 *Networks* that don't have any authenticated users are automatically destroyed after a timeout.

 In order to connect to them, *networks* are referenced using *network descriptors*.
-These are largely opaque binary structures containing the information that PlayFab Party needs internally to identify and locate the *network*.
+*Network descriptors* are largely opaque binary structures containing the information that PlayFab Party needs internally to identify and locate the *network*.
 The API provides methods for serializing the structures to web-service-friendly strings and back so they can be exchanged with other devices using common social platform invite mechanisms, [PlayFab Matchmaking](../matchmaking/index.md), or other external rendezvous mechanisms outside the scope of PlayFab Party itself.
 > [!NOTE]
 > The *network descriptor* for a *network* can change in rare circumstances.
 > Games should be prepared for notifications of such changes, and then update or re-advertise the new *network descriptor* for an existing *network* in order to avoid problems with additional devices connecting.

-Even with a *network descriptor* available, gaining access to a *network* is restricted to users that the game authorizes to join the particular *network* in advance (or perhaps "just-in-time" when the user has been added to a corresponding externally-managed gameplay session, for example).
+Even with a *network descriptor*, access to a *network* is restricted to authorized users.
 This user authorization is done during *network* creation and through subsequent creation and revocation of invitations as described in more detail in the topic [Invitations and the security model](concepts-invitations-security-model.md).

 Games can choose to use invitations to restrict entry to only users' friends, or to prevent malicious players from joining the *network*.